Senkyak/Senkyak/README.md

 # Hi there, I'm [Your Name] 👋

 ### 🚀 Who I Am
-I am a Full-Stack Developer  UI/UX Designer Tech Enthusiast passionate about building clean, efficient, and user-centric digital experiences.
+I am a CEO of FGDT- Future Global Development Team - community that creates tech and possibilities to be more efficient and make ur work easily.

 ### 🛠️ Tools & Technologies I Use
 * **Design & Prototyping:** Figma, Spline, Meshy